ShorelineCrypto/nengcoin/doc/Android_Userland_App/README.md

 ## Debian or Ubuntu?

 UserLand app offers 4 linux distros (Alpine, Arch, Debian, Ubuntu).
-Currently for Nengcoin android mining, two distros are supported and tested: Debian (version 11 or 10 ) and Ubuntu (version 20.04 or 18.04).
+Currently for Nengcoin android mining, two distros are supported and tested: Debian (version 10 or later ) and Ubuntu (version 18.04 or later).
 Arch linux is also gnu linux so that Arch may also work, but not tested.
 Alpine linux is not supported because Alpine linux is not gnu linux, uses musl libary instead.

-UserLand Debian runs Debian 11 (bullseye) or 10 (buster) on arm64/armhf.
-UserLand ubuntu runs Ubuntu 20.04 or 18.04 on arm64/armhf.
+UserLand Debian runs Debian 12 (bookworm) 11 (bullseye) or 10 (buster) on arm64/armhf.
+UserLand ubuntu runs Ubuntu 22.04, 20.04 or 18.04 on arm64/armhf.
 The UserLand LXDE or XFCE desktop installation session uses Debian.
 Debian or ubuntu either distro is fine with similar user experience.

 ## Linux Terminal (SSH) or Desktop (VNC or XSDL)?